Gregy677/Stepfive/README.md

     return num, formattedValue
 end

+-- Find the model that contains the money text local function findModelForMoneyText(moneyObject)
+    if not moneyObject then return "Unknown" end

+    -- Try to find the parent model local current = moneyObject
+    while current and current ~= Workspace do if current:IsA("Model") then
+            return current.Name
+        end
+        current = current.Parent
+    end

+    -- If no model found, look for the closest model to the text position local textPosition
+    if moneyObject:IsA("BasePart") then
+        textPosition = moneyObject.Position
+    elseif moneyObject:IsA("GuiObject") then
+        textPosition = moneyObject.AbsolutePosition
+    else
+        return "Unknown"
+    end

+    local closestModel = nil
+    local closestDistance = math.huge

+    for _, model in ipairs(Workspace:GetChildren()) do
+        if model:IsA("Model") then
+            local primaryPart = model.PrimaryPart or model:FindFirstChildWhichIsA("BasePart")
+            if primaryPart then
+                local distance = (primaryPart.Position - textPosition).Magnitude
+                if distance < 20 and distance < closestDistance then
+                    closestDistance = distance
+                    closestModel = model
+                end
+            end
+        end
+    end

+    return closestModel and closestModel.Name or "Unknown" end

 -- Scan for money labels in the workspace local function scanForMoneyLabels()
     if tick() - lastMoneyScan < moneyScanCooldown then return end